polterguy/polterguy.github.io/index.md

 > Magic, the equivalent of a 3D printer for Web apps

 In addition, you can often accomplish the same with 5 lines of Hyperlambda code, as you'll need hundreds and sometimes thousands of lines of C# code to accomplish.
-This is a fact since Hyperlambda is an extremely high level programming language, giving you a much higher entry level for your method invocations.
+This is due to that Hyperlambda is an extremely high level programming language.
 Below is an example of sending an email for instance.
-Compare this code to its C# equivalent, and you'll get the idea.
+Compare this code to its C# equivalent.

 ```
 mail.smtp.send